YvesDesjardins/chattyApp/README.md

 ### Usage

-* Type messages and submit them
+* Type messages and hit enter submit them
-* Change your username
+* Type a new username and hit enter to submit
 * Try /gif or /giphy along with a search query to send gifs

 ### Dependencies